YOUSU198/DDD/Code-Style-Guide.md

 import "./Dashboard.scss";
 ```

-## Libraries

-Please avoid adding new libraries.
-If you do add one, please note it in your PR and a short description of what it is used for so that the person reviewing has a simple time understanding what it is/what it is used for.

 ## ToDos

 If you add a ToDo somewhere in the code, please use the format `@todo: <explanation>` so it's easily-searchable in the future.

-A collection of conventions we follow when coding for core

 ## Code